googleinterns/step59-2020/tests/firebase-tests/README.md

 # Running the Tests

 The unit tests in this folder test the functions in `firebase-access.jsx`, which are all of the reads/writes to Firestore.
-These tests utilize the Mocha unit testing framework and the Chai assertion library.
+These tests utilize the Mocha unit testing framework, the Chai assertion library, and the Sinon JS mocking library.

 ## Installation